 The TREZOR also has the unique ability to restore a wallet from a seed on the device itself.

 The TREZOR comes with paper to write down the words:

 For the extra paranoid user, you may want to store your seed in a fireproof safe.
 Or, get something like the Billfodl.

 The Billfodl is stainless steel backup solution.
 It allows you to store your 24 word backup seed on material that is much more resistant to fire, electricity, water and other potential dangers to your backup seed.

 For example, one user had $1 million worth of cryptocurrency backed up on a seed.
 His house was flooded, and the water destroyed his paper backup seed.
 This would not have happened had the user been storing his backup seed on stainless steel like the Billfodl.

 The Billfodl protects your seed from both fire and potential floods.
 For $80, this can be worth it depending on the amount of cryptocurrency you’re storing on your device.

-In addition to Bitcoin, the Model-T supports Bcash, Bitcoin Gold, Dash, Litecoin, Zcash, NEM, Ethereum and Ethereum Classic.
+In addition to Bitcoin, the Model-T supports Monero, Bcash, Bitcoin Gold, Dash, Litecoin, Zcash, NEM, Ethereum and Ethereum Classic.
 The device also includes functionality for GPG encryption or to serve as a means of U2F authentication.